FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 ### Console loads private key file

-Console provides the account generation script get_account.sh.
+The console provides the account generation script get_account.sh.
 The generated account file is in the accounts directory, and the account file loaded by console must be placed in this directory.

 The console startup methods are as follows: